ysoheilifar/Mikrotik-Check-VPN-Performance/README.md

 ## Usage

 1. **Download the Script:**
-   Download the `vpn-config-script.rsc` script from this repository.
+   Download the `vpn-config-script.rsc` and `vpn-check.rsc` script from this repository.

 2. **Upload Script to MikroTik:**
    Use Winbox or SCP to upload the script to your MikroTik router.